Stinkers/pirpl/README.md

 ## Why don't you stop doing it and write it in a more suitable language?
 Basically, [Stockholm Syndome](https://en.wikipedia.org/wiki/Stockholm_syndrome).
 I'm starting to like Bash.
 ## Is it ready to use?
 Sure, why not?
 If you hate yourself enough.
+Realistically, unless you want to help me squash bugs then you are better off waiting until it's a bit more friendly to set up.
 ## Requirements
 1. piFMRDS-Extra
 2. sox